 You should rely only on the information contained in this prospectus supplement, the accompanying prospectus, the documents incorporated by reference in this prospectus and any written communication from us or the underwriters specifying the final terms of this offering.
 We have not, and the underwriters have not, authorized anyone to provide you with information that is different.
 This prospectus supplement and the accompanying prospectus may only be used where it is legal to sell the notes.
 The information in this prospectus supplement and the accompanying prospectus may only be accurate as of their respective dates and the information in the incorporated documents is only accurate as of their respective dates.
 Our business, financial condition, results of operations and prospects may have changed since those dates.
-The forward-looking statements included or incorporated by reference in this prospective documents incorporated by reference in this prospectus, respectively, and we disclaim any obligation to publicly update any forward-looking statement to reflect subsequent events or circumstances, unless we are obligated under the federal securities laws to update and disclose material developments related to previously disclosed information.
+The forward-looking statements included or incorporated by reference in this prospectus or as of the date of such statement contained in the respective documents incorporated by reference in this prospectus, respectively, and we disclaim any obligation to publicly update any forward-looking statement to reflect subsequent events or circumstances, unless we are obligated under the federal securities laws to update and disclose material developments related to previously disclosed information.